 The lounge has decor in the entrance that reminds me of a piano with black and white keys on the wall (perhaps this is just my head?) and offers semicircle windows overlooking the concourse.
 Beyond this is the best area in this lounge, in my opinion, which is the area right at the end.
-This area has huge angled floor to ceiling windows on one side and more floor to ceiling windows on the end, so this is a corner of massive windows where you can just watch the planes.
+This area has huge angled floor-to-ceiling windows on one side and more floor-to-ceiling windows at the end, so this is a corner of massive windows where you can just watch the planes.

 This lounge also has a business area and showers as well as a la carte Flagship First table service room with extensive dining that is always impressive and filling.
 There are also plenty of power outlets and USB ports to enable you to charge up.